capsidjs/capsid/README.md

 This registers a "custom class" of the given name using the given defining function.
 The given defining function is called only once on an element of the given class name at `$(document).ready` timing.
-The defining function takes one arugment which is jquery object of the element and `this` of the scope is the bare HTMLElement.
+The defining function takes one arugment which is jquery object of the element.
 This function is called only once for each custom class element.

 If you want to add custom class elements after `$(document).ready` timing, you can initialize them by triggering `init.{class-name}` event on `document`, which automatically initializes all custom elements on the page.
 The initialization doesn't run twice on a element.